 6. Thought Replacement With Positive Thinking

-Intentionally replacing worries and negative thoughts with more positive thoughts can be a useful way of shifting thought patterns.
+Replacing worries and negative thoughts with more positive alternatives can help shift thought patterns.
 Instead of stopping thoughts when you notice them, you immediately replace them with something more positive.
-In 2019, researchers studied this approach with people living with OCD and concluded that replacing unwanted thoughts with positive thoughts is helpful.11
+Research on people with OCD concluded that replacing unwanted thoughts with positive ones is helpful.11

 7. Schedule Time to Think About Your Unwanted Thoughts

-Rather than trying to suppress your thoughts, take charge of them by deciding to think about them on your terms.
-Scheduling a time to think about problems and worries can make it easier to let go of them when they keep surfacing throughout the day.
-The idea is that promising your mind that you’ll address the thoughts later allows it to move them to the back burner.4
+Rake charge of your thoughts by deciding to think about them on your terms rather than trying to suppress them.
+Scheduling a time to think about problems and worries can help prevent them from reemerging throughout the day.
+The idea is that promising to address the thoughts later allows your brain to move them to the back burner.4

 8. Journal

-Journaling or otherwise intentionally expressing problematic thoughts (e.g., through poetry, music, or art) helps get them out of your head and in front of you where you can see them differently.
-Keeping a journal can also be an excellent tool for therapy.
-It can be a valuable way to organize what you want to discuss.
-If you’re comfortable, you can even share with a therapist.
+Journaling or intentionally expressing problematic thoughts (e.g., through poetry, music, or art) helps get them out of your head and in front of you where you can see them differently.
+Keeping a journal can also be an excellent tool for therapy and a valuable way to organize what you want to discuss.

 When to Consider Therapy